hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Write at least a paragraph about XGBoost and its advantages.
 (Optional: Advantage ~ 10 points)

-Please Note: Datasets must be downloaded and injected manually (i.e., not loading them by libraries).
+**Please Note**: Datasets must be downloaded and injected manually (i.e., not loading them by libraries).
 Furthermore, small research should be done regarding the [XGBoost](https://github.com/dmlc/xgboost); For instance take a look at this [blog](https://towardsdatascience.com/a-beginners-guide-to-xgboost-87f5d4c30ed7).
 In addition to them, try to achieve very good classifiers and regressors based on each model, then compare their performance.

 # Submission Instruction